hanokhaloni/BaseTomeeApp/Option2/README.md

 3. http://www.lordofthejars.com/2015/11/java-ee-gradle-and-integration-tests.html

 Knowledge we can use from Beeper Shob for the boilerplate:

 1. obfuscation

 2. websocket

 3. grunt livereload

 Specific knowledge - I don't know if it's relevant to the boilerplate, but it maybe worth to make some blog/wiki + real world example how we implemented it with EJBs.

 1. wsdl2java

 2. kerberos authentication

 3. Mapping of objects from xsds

 4. State machine

 Knowledge I know exists on other teams and probably should be made into boilerplates:

 1. Courelius

-2. Ruby platform - yossi
+2. Ruby platform - Yossi

-3. Titan platform - roi
+3. Titan platform - Roi